FAQ about the AMHI Psilocybin-Facilitator Training Program

 Q: What is the minimal age to participate in your program?

 A: The minimal age to apply for a facilitator’s license is 21.
 AMHI would consider accepting a student under 21 who is mature enough to understand the course content and diligent enough to attend class and do the work.
-Society would benefit if young people got accurate drug information from a reliable source rather than from the recreational-drug subculture, so AMHI might even give a tuition discount or scholarship to a promising young person.
+Society would benefit if young people got accurate drug information from a reliable source rather than from the recreational-drug subculture, so AMHI might even give a tuition discount or complete scholarship to a promising young person.

 Q: What is distinctive about AMHI that sets it apart from other programs?